 Tidal Levels as Defined in USA showing Private Ownership Boundary by State

-Many different tidal levels are in use throughout the world, some being more appropriate for diurnal or mixed tides, and some more relevant for semi-diurnal tides.
+Some tidal levels are more appropriate for diurnal tides, and some are more relevant for semi-diurnal tides.

-Because of this meteorological variation, HAT is not the highest possible tide and LAT is not the lowest possible tide.
+Because of this meteorological variation, HAT is not necessarily the highest possible tide and LAT is not necessarily the lowest possible tide.

 Tidal Levels are often defined as being an average over a time period of one metonic cycle of 19 years or over a lunar nodal cycle of 18.61years.